skanikasaini6/KDD_Project/README.md

 Unfortunately, this model gave us high RMSE and R2 score, hence cannot be chosen as the best model.

 Model 4:
-Elastic Regression: In statistics and, in particular, in the fitting of linear or logistic regression models, the elastic net is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods.
+Elastic Regression:Â In statistics and, in particular, in the fitting of linear or logisticÂ regressionÂ models, theÂ elastic netÂ is a regularizedÂ regressionÂ method that linearly combines the L1Â and L2Â penalties of the lasso and ridge methods.

 RMSE is 0.9824627207560741
 R2 score is 0.02827620367307532